 CiCo Diet Pros:

-According to a study published on the National Institutes of Health’s website, beneficial effects of being in a calorie deficit include:
+According to a study published in Antioxidants and Redox Signaling, beneficial effects of being in a calorie deficit include:

 - Lower levels of oxidative stress